alonsocampana/fire-montesinho/README.md

 ### Notebooks

+main notebooks:

 - exploratory_analysis_preprocessing.ipynb: Contains the detailed data visualization related to data exploration and preprocessing
 - model_selection.ipynb: Contains initial model comparaisons searching for a modeling approach.
+- whole_model.py: Contains the comparison of the different models

+other notebooks:
 - Hyperparameter_tuning_classificators_accuracy.ipynb: Contains driver code for classification models and regression models for the first halfth
 - modeling_second_halfth.ipynb: Contains driver code for creating the models for the subset of data from june to december
-- whole_model.py: Contains the comparison of the different models
+- Custom_SVM_Cutoff_squared_hinge.ipynb: Contains a customized version of the support vector machine.
+Wasn't able to tune it due to slow optimization.
 ### imports

 - exploratory_analysis.py: Contains the code used for exploratory_analysis, mostly plots.